The Heart (novel): Adaptations

 In France, The Heart has been adapted by French actor Emmanuel Noblet into a one-man stage play named after the original French title of the novel, Réparer les vivants.
 It debuted at the 2015 Festival d'Avignon, an annual performing arts festival in Avignon.
-Since then, Réparer les vivants has been performed at the Théâtre du Rond-Point in Paris and the Théâtre du Nord in Lille, where it has been well received by both critics and audiences alike.
-Réparer les vivants will be shown at the Théâtre du Petit Saint-Martin in Paris from December 12 to December 31, 2017, and at the Théâtre de Sartrouville in Sartrouville from February to March 2018.
+Since then, Réparer les vivants has been performed at the Théâtre du Rond-Point in Paris and the Théâtre du Nord in Lille, where it has been well received.
+Réparer les vivants was shown at the Théâtre du Petit Saint-Martin in Paris from December 12 to December 31, 2017, and at the Théâtre de Sartrouville in Sartrouville from February to March 2018.

 The Heart has also been adapted into a film, Heal the Living, directed by Katell Quillévéré and starring Emmanuelle Seigner as Marianne Limbres, Tahar Rahim as Thomas Rémige, Anne Dorval as Claire Méjan, and Gabin Verdet as Simon Limbres.
 It was released on November 1, 2016, in France and in the United States on April 14, 2017 to critical acclaim.
-Currently, Heal the Living holds a 90% "Certified Fresh" rating on Rotten Tomatoes, an 82/100 on Metacritic, and a 4/4 on Roger Ebert.
+Currently, Heal the Living holds a 90% rating on Rotten Tomatoes, an 82/100 on Metacritic, and four out of four on Roger Ebert.